jonpaul108/sei-laser-coaching-basic-module/01-Basic-Prompts/03-Objects.md

 ### !question

-  Given two objects that both have a property 'hello', return 1 if the first given object has 'world' as the value, 2 if the second object has 'world', and -1 if neither have 'world' as a value;
+  Given two objects (`obj1` and `obj2`) that both have a property 'hello', return `1` if `obj1`  has 'world' as the value, 2 if the second object has 'world', and -1 if neither have 'world' as a value.
+  Only one or neither object will have 'world' as the value at 'hello'.